WMTX

 WMTX (100.7 FM) is a commercial radio station in Tampa, Florida, known as "Mix 100.7".
 It has an adult contemporary radio format, switching to Christmas music for much of November and December.
 It is owned by iHeartMedia, with its studios and offices on Gandy Boulevard in Tampa.
 WMTX serves as the primary Emergency Alert System station for the Tampa Bay area.

 WMTX has an effective radiated power (ERP) of 96,000 watts, its transmitter site is off Rhodine Road in Riverview.
-WMTX broadcasts using HD Radio technology; its HD-2 digital subchannel airs a simulcast of WHNZ's talk/business format, while their HD-3 subchannel carrie "Retro," a Bilingual classic hits format.
+WMTX broadcasts using HD Radio technology; its HD-2 digital subchannel airs a simulcast of WHNZ's talk/business format, while their HD-3 subchannel carries "Retro," a Bilingual classic hits format.

 History

 CBS programming and beautiful music

-In November 1947, the station signed on the air as WDAE-FM.
-It originally broadcast at 105.7 MHz and was powered at only 1,000 watts, a fraction of its current output.
-It simulcast co-owned WDAE (1250 AM) and the two stations were owned by the Tampa Times newspaper.
+On May 29, 1947 a letter authorizing the original station licensed as WDAE-FM for 1000 watts at 105.7 MHz was issued by the FCC.
+A construction permit was issued on April 6, 1949 with a power increase to 26 KW.
+On November 30, 1950 the construction permit was modified for operation on 100.7 MHz at 65 KW.
+The license was issued on May 1, 1951.
+WDAE-FM simulcast co-owned WDAE, then at 1250 AM, and the two stations were owned by the Tampa Times newspaper.
 WDAE-AM-FM were CBS Radio Network affiliates, running its dramas, comedies, news, sports and other programming during the Golden Age of Radio.
 The station carried the WATL call sign from 1966 to 1968, returning to WDAE-FM after two years.

 In the late 1960s, WDAE-FM flipped to beautiful music, airing quarter-hour sweeps of mostly instrumental cover versions of popular songs, as well as Broadway and Hollywood show tunes.
 To give it a separate identity from its AM sister station, which aired teen-oriented Top 40 music, the FM station changed its call letters to WAVV in 1976, to represent the word "Wave".
 During the WAVV years, the station's tagline was "Waves of Beautiful Music".
 In 1978, the call sign changed to WJYW, to represent the word "Joy".